xcore/tool_sire/doc/definition.rst

 recursive factorial algorithm, demonstrating the use of an if statement::

     func factorial(val n) is
-      if n = 0 then return 1 else return n * factorial(n-1)
+      if n = 0
+      then return 1
+      else return n * factorial(n-1)

 The ``skip`` statement
 ======================

-The ``skip`` statement does nothing, but is used to fill an empty if statement's ``else``.
+The ``skip`` statement does nothing, but can be used to fill an empty if statement's ``else``.

 Processes and functions